Call for Papers

 - Innovative pedagogical approaches to teaching ethics in business analytics design, development, and implementation

-- Innovations in delivery of analytics courses (online, hybrid, student interaction, etc.)
+- Innovations in the delivery of analytics courses (online, hybrid, student interaction, etc.)

 - Challenges and solutions related to the construction and maintenance of classrooms and labs in support of business analytics education